dutchcoders/s3-tools/README.md

 s3-copy
 =======

-s3-copy will copy then contents Amazon s3 buckets from one account to another account.
+s3-copy will copy then contents Amazon s3 buckets from one account to the same or another account.

 ```
 go get github.com/goamz/goamz/aws